-I've seen the following documents which were signed by Mr C with a date of 30 April 2012:
+I've seen the following documents which were signed by Mr C with a date of 4 October 2012:

 - An Options SIPP application form for direct clients which appears to be partly prepopulated.
-The form said Mr C wanted to transfer his pension benefits, valued at nearly £29,000, from his Armed Forces Pension Scheme to an Options SIPP, and invest 100% of the funds in the FPI investment.
+The form said Mr C wanted to transfer his pension benefits, worth about £52,000, from the Armed Forces Pension Scheme to an Options SIPP, and invest 100% of the funds in the FPI investment.
 Contact details for the Armed Forces Pension Scheme and FPI were typed into the form.
 Most other information was entered by hand.
 The form said amongst other things that Mr C was a direct client who hadn't received advice and that Options hadn't given advice and Options wasn't responsible for Mr C's investment decisions.
-Addresses in the UK were entered into the form for Mr C's home address and his employer's address. - A member's declaration which listed Mr D of Caledonian as 'Adviser' and was also signed by Mr D of Caledonian in the field designated for the 'Adviser'.
+An address in the UK was entered into the form for Mr C's home address. - A member's declaration which listed Mr D of Caledonian as 'Adviser' and was also signed by Mr D of Caledonian in the field designated for the 'Adviser'.
 The declaration said: